essex-lab/grandlig-paper/MUP1/README.md

 cd Titration/01/repeat_1
 ```

 You will then need to `cd` into each directory corresponding to an individual B value and run the simulation.
 You will need a full set of simulations at multiple B values to plot a titration curve.
+Scripts in the `Analysis_Scripts` folder can be used to collate the final occupancies of the simulation, plot titration curves and return final free energy estimates.